BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching

 \textbf{Costs of Diffusion Models.} The video generation process using DMs comprises multiple computational components, including the DiT blocks, timestep and text embeddings, VAE, and others.
 Figure \ref{fig:analysis}(\subref{fig:time}) shows the time distribution for each part of the video generation process.
 As illustrated, the DiT blocks require considerably more computation time than the other components.
 Furthermore, this proportion increases further as the video length and resolution grow, posing a substantial challenge to the efficiency of video generation.

-\textbf{Block Feature Variation.} To better understand the internal behavior of DiT blocks during video generation, we introduce the relative L1 distance \cite{liu2024timestep} to measure the feature variations of each block between adjacent timesteps.
+\textbf{Block Feature Variation.} To better understand the internal behavior of DiT blocks, we introduce the relative L1 distance \cite{liu2024timestep} to measure the feature variations of each block between adjacent timesteps.
 For the $i$-th block at the $t$-th step, the block-wise relative L1 distance is calculated as follows:

 A smaller $\mathrm{L1}_{\mathrm{rel}}$ value indicates minimal feature variation within the block between adjacent timesteps, while a larger value shows significant changes.
-In Figures \ref{fig:analysis}(\subref{fig:sun}) and (\subref{fig:bus}), we present two videos generated from different prompts.
+In Figure \ref{fig:analysis}(\subref{fig:sun}), we present two videos generated from different prompts.
 The video generated with Prompt 1 depicts a relatively static scene, whereas the video generated with Prompt 2 exhibits more dynamic content (e.g., a bus moving closer from a distance).
-To quantify the changes in block features during the generation process for both videos, we employ heatmaps, as shown in Figures \ref{fig:analysis}(\subref{fig:heatmap_sun}) and (\subref{fig:heatmap_bus}).
-In these heatmaps, the color intensity reflects the relative degree of blokc feature variation at different timesteps, with darker regions indicating greater differences.
-From the figures, we observe two key insights: 1) the colors are darker in the initial and final timesteps, indicating that block features change across timesteps; 2) compared to Figure \ref{fig:analysis}(\subref{fig:heatmap_bus}), the darker regions in Figure \ref{fig:analysis}(\subref{fig:heatmap_sun}) occupy a smaller proportion, suggesting that different prompts exert varying influences on the features of the blocks.
+We employ heatmaps to quantify the changes in block features during the generation process for both videos.
+In these heatmaps, the color intensity reflects the relative degree of block feature variation at different timesteps, with darker regions indicating greater differences.
+From the figures, we observe two key insights: 1) the colors are darker in the initial and final timesteps, indicating that block features change across timesteps; 2) compared to the figure below, the darker regions in the figure above occupy a smaller proportion, suggesting that different prompts exert varying influences on the features of the blocks.

 \textbf{Similarity and Diversity.} To gain a more intuitive understanding of the changes in block feature at different timesteps, we aggregate the block-level feature differences within each timestep and define the aggregated relative L1 distance.
 The equation is as follows: